 When a divorce case involves children, resolving issues regarding their care and wellbeing can be especially delicate.
 The disruption of the stability of a complete family and the uncertainties that lie ahead are often very upsetting to children.
 Parents can feel a deep sense of disappointment, or even shame, regarding the impact of a divorce on their child’s life.

 In the midst of all these deeply emotional issues comes the question of child support.
 The law regarding this topic exists to protect the child, not to punish either party in the divorce.
 Even so, and even when there is a shared commitment to the future happiness of the child, disagreements can arise regarding what is fair, or what each party considers realistic for child support payments.

-Indianapolis child support lawyer, Angela Trapp, understands the sensitive nature of child support issues and the importance of protecting the best interests of everyone involved.
+Indianapolis child support lawyer, Angie Trapp, understands the sensitive nature of child support issues and the importance of protecting the best interests of everyone involved.
 She understands what is at stake and will take every possible measure to avoid a difficult future with your ex-spouse and child.
 Contact her office of Indianapolis family law attorneys today for a free initial consultation.

 How To Calculate Child Support

 One inherent challenge in determining what amount of child support is owed is that Indiana’s guidelines strive to enable the child to have the same lifestyle they would have expected if the parents had not divorced.
 It’s easy to see why there would be such a standard but application in the real world can be complex.

 There’s no getting around the fact that sustaining two households will be costlier than one shared residence.
 If the parents live in different states after the divorce and the child has been relocated, there can be substantial differences between the cost of living in both states as well as the prevailing wages.

 Child support obligations are determined using mathematical formulas, but there is room for the parties to make agreements regarding exceptions to the guidelines used in these calculations, known as deviations.